SianJade/PlantPal/README.md

 - Information for each plant's genus, family, and order has been taken from the plant's [Wikipedia](https://en.wikipedia.org/wiki/Wiki) page for the purpose of populating the database.

+- The font used for the navbar brand, links, and headers can be found on [GoogleFonts](https://fonts.google.com/specimen/Great+Vibes).

 ### Media

-- Images of each of the plants have been taken from [GoogleImages](https://images.google.co.uk/)
+- Images of each of the plants have been taken from [GoogleImages](https://images.google.co.uk/), as have the background images for all pages on all devices.